Understanding Hemophilia -- Diagnosis and Treatment

 Medication for Hemophilia A

 If you have a mild form of hemophilia, a medication called desmopressin acetate (DDAVP) can temporarily increase the concentration of factor VIII in your blood.
 DDAVP can be given intravenously, through an injection, or in the form of nasal spray.
+Antifibrinolytic medicines such as tranexamic acid and epsilon aminocaproic acid are oral medicines that are sometimes used with replacement therapy to help keep blood clots from breaking down.

 Treatment for Joint Bleeding and Other Problems